upenndigitalscholarship/printing-in-prisons/blog/kimh.md

 I was in your shoes just a few days ago, my first time encountering anything related to records of the incarcerated.
 The questions you have were also mine, the little curious voice chiming in every time I spotted something interesting.

 In this short excerpt, I hope to guide you through the life of a particular incarcerated person.
-“Yeap” --his real name George Washington Yeaple-- who was someone more than just four tiny prints of character in *The Umpire*.
+“Yeap” -his real name George Washington Yeaple- who was someone more than just four tiny prints of character in *The Umpire*.
 The listed questions before each “eras” are my intuitive thoughts that lead the research.
 Hopefully my thoughts resemble that of yours, and we are able to resolve our curiosities together.

 ### [Table of Content]
 1. Before Prison Era  *1880 - 1904*